We wish you health, safety, and well-being. Students are required to fill out the Symptom Tracker every day.

 The Office of Counseling Services assists students in learning to cope with personal and psychological issues through individual, group, or couples counseling.
 These free and confidential services help students become more effective, self-directed individuals, with the skills needed to cope with personal problems that may impact their academic and social lives.
 Students can seek short-term therapy for issues ranging from homesickness and relationship problems to more complex concerns, such as depression, anxiety, and sexual assault.
-There are weekday walk-in times for urgent issues (11 a.m.–12 p.m.) where students have an opportunity to meet briefly with a clinician.
-We also have a consulting psychiatrist on Wednesday afternoons who may be able to prescribe medications when needed.
-Outreach/education programs are offered periodically throughout the academic year to raise awareness and educate the student body regarding common college issues such as eating disorders and alcohol and drug use.
+There are weekday drop-in times for urgent issues (11 a.m. to 1 p.m.) where students have an opportunity to meet briefly with a clinician.
+We also have a consulting psychiatric practitioner on a weekly basis who may be able to prescribe medications when needed.
+Outreach/education programs are offered periodically throughout the academic year to educate the student body regarding common college issues such as eating disorders, relationships, and alcohol and drug use.

 The Financial Aid Office administers various scholarship, grant, loan, and employment programs for which students may apply.
 Staff members are available to counsel students and their families regarding the financial aid application process, eligibility criteria, and the numerous types of awards funded by the institution, federal and state governments, and other outside sources.
 Additional information can be found at www.lvc.edu/financial-aid.

 The following requirements are necessary to receive financial aid:

 LVC offers a variety of exciting semester-long and short-term study-abroad programs.
 All programs ensure a cultural immersion experience for students, with several programs offering a language-enhancement opportunity.
 All courses offered to fulfill LVC credits.
 LVC programs are located in China, England, France, Germany, Italy, Netherlands, New Zealand, Northern Ireland, and Spain.
 Look for new sites to be offered during future terms.